Interplay between opers, quantum curves, WKB analysis, and Higgs bundles

-A novel approach proposed in \cite{OM1} is the implementation of PDE topological recursions, which appear naturally in enumerative geometry problems, to the context of Hitchin spectral curves.
-It replaces the integral topological recursion formulated in terms of residue calculations at the ramification divisor of a spectral curve by a recursive set of partial differential equations that captures \emph{local} nature of topological recursion.
-As we explain in Section~\ref{sect:TR}, the difference of the two recursion formulas lies in the choice of contours of integration in the original format of integral topological recursion.
-All other ingredients are the same.
-For a genus $0$ spectral curve, the two sets of recursions are equivalent.
+A novel approach proposed in~\cite{OM1} is the implementation of~PDE recursions of~topological type, which appear naturally in enumerative geometry problems, to the context of~Hitchin spectral curves.
+It~replaces the integral topological recursion formulated in terms of~residue calculations at the ramification divisor of~a spectral curve by a recursive set of~partial differential equations that captures \emph{local} nature of~topological recursion.
+As we explain in Section~\ref{sect:TR}, the main difference of~the two recursion formulas lies in the choice of~contours of~integration in the original format of~integral topological recursion.
+All other ingredients are similar.
+For a~genus~$0$ spectral curve, the two sets of~recursions are equivalent.
 In general, these two recursions aim at achieving different goals.
-The original choice of contours should capture some global nature of \emph{periods} hidden in the quantum invariants.
-Due to the impossibility of calculating the residues mentioned above, still we do not have a full understanding in this direction.
-The PDE topological recursion of \cite{OM1, OM2}, on the other hand, captures local nature of the functions involved, and leads to an all-order WKB analysis of quantum curves for $SL(2,\bC)$-Higgs bundles.
-The issue of singular spectral curves is addressed in \cite{OM2}, in which we have developed a systematic process of normalization of singular Hitchin spectral curves associated with meromorphic rank $2$ Higgs bundles.
+The~original choice of~contours should capture some global nature of~\emph{periods} hidden in the quantum invariants.
+Due to the difficulties of~residue calculations of~higher genus curves, still we do not have a full understanding in this direction.
+The~PDE recursion of~topological type~\cite{OM1, OM2}, on the other hand, captures local nature of~the functions involved, and leads to an all-order WKB analysis of~quantum curves for ${\rm SL}(2,\bC)$-Higgs bundles.
+The~issue of~singular spectral curves is addressed in~\cite{OM2}, in which we have developed a systematic process of~normalization of~singular Hitchin spectral curves associated with meromorphic rank~$2$ Higgs bundles.

 Theorem~\ref{thm:WKB} is our answer to Question~\ref{quest:TR and QC}.
-It states a surprising result that for the case of $SL(2,\bC)$, the normalization process of \cite{OM2} and the PDE topological recursion of \cite{OM1} produce an all-order WKB expansion for the meromorphic Rees $\cD$-modules obtained by quantizing singular Hitchin spectral curves through the construction of $\hbar$-families of opers.
-In this sense, our result shows that quantization of Hitchin spectral curves, singular or non-singular, through the PDE topological recursion and construction of $\hbar$-family of opers are equivalent, for the case of $SL(2,\bC)$-Higgs bundles.
+It~states that for the case of ${\rm SL}(2,\bC)$, the nor\-ma\-lization process of~\cite{OM2} and the PDE recursion of~\cite{OM1} produce an all-order WKB expansion for the meromorphic Rees $\cD$-modules obtained by quantizing singular Hitchin spectral curves through the construction of $\hbar$-families of opers.
+In this sense, our result shows that quantization of Hitchin spectral curves, singular or non-singular, through the PDE recursion of topological type and construction of $\hbar$-family of opers are equivalent, for the case of ${\rm SL}(2,\bC)$-Higgs bundles.